timrog1/Everest/README.md

 #### Resource API

-Everest requests are ultimately dispatched by calling the "Send" method on a [Resource](Everest/Resource.cs), to get a [Response](Everest/Response.cs):
+Everestª requests are ultimately dispatched by calling the "Send" method on a [Resource](Everest/Resource.cs), to get a [Response](Everest/Response.cs):

     namespace Everest
     {